Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 In Figure \ref{fig:setting_testcase1}, we represent the polytopal mesh exploited for the simulation, with 1800 elements ($h = 0.084$), the initial condition of the transmembrane potential, and the definition of the ischemic region in the domain.
-The simulation is performed exploiting a $\Delta t =2.5\cdot 10^{-3} \ ms $, and final time $T = 10\ ms$.
+The simulation is performed exploiting a $\Delta t =2.5\cdot 10^{-3} \ \text{ms} $, and final time $T = 50\ \text{ms}$.
 The polynomial degree is automatically adapted in the range between 1 and 5, exploiting the $p$-adaptive algorithm \cite{leimer2025p}.
 The evolution of the transmembrane potential over the domain at selected snapshots is shown in Figure \ref{fig:test_case1_potential}.
 The main goal of this simulation is to understand how electrical activity originating from a pathological ischemic region affects the surrounding tissue.
 The results represented in Figure \ref{fig:test_case1_potential} show that high-frequency spikes are generated within the ischemic area and then propagate into the healthy tissue, suggesting that even a localized pathological region can lead to large-scale effects on the whole system.
-The frequency, around 40 Hz, is higher than the physiological value.
 In particular, we note that the activation originates from the pathological ischemic zone, where the conductivity of the model is reduced.
-This lower conductivity slows down the propagation of the electrical wave, as shown in Figure \ref{fig:test_case1_potential}, where the wavefront advances more slowly within the ischemic region before invading the surrounding healthy tissue.
+This lower conductivity slows down the propagation of the electrical wave, where the wavefront advances more slowly within the ischemic region before invading the surrounding healthy tissue.
+We observe that this evolution is consistent with the underlying biochemical mechanisms; in fact, ischemia is known to induce significant structural and metabolic alterations in neural tissue.
+In particular, cellular swelling, lack of oxygen, reduced ATP production, and loss of ionic homeostasis all contribute to reducing the ECS volume and increasing its tortuosity.
+This results in a lower effective electrical conductivity of the tissue, which is expected to slow down the propagation of depolarization waves.
+Because the local currents are weaker, the propagating wavefront becomes not only slower but also thinner \cite{ShawRudy1997_slow_conduc}.